At our December 20th, 2011 Book Discussion meeting, we discussed Douglas Adams' non-Hitchhiker's novel, "Dirk Gently's Holistic Detective Agency".

 At our June 7, 2011 Book Discussion meeting, we discussed the classic Russian science fiction novel (translated into English), Arkady and Boris Strugatsky's "Roadside Picnic".

-a score, from 1 to 10 (10 best) and identify yourself in your comments.
+If you're a Star Base Andromeda member who has read this novel and would like to offer up your opinion, please share your thoughts here with the rest of SBA and anyone else who drops in.
+As part of your comments, please give "Roadside Picnic" a score, from 1 to 10 (10 best) and identify yourself in your comments.
 Although we currently only add rating scores to our website for local members and associates who participated in the original discussion or were unable to attend the discussion due to scheduling issues, we would be curious to see how your opinion compares to ours!

 If you're one of those visitors who just stumbled across us, you're welcome to share your opinion here, too.